 2020 provided many clues about what it might look like to visit Taiwan in 2021.
 After containing coronavirus in winter and spring, Taiwan began rolling back its entry ban (which, unlike the one in Japan, never applied to legal foreign residents) in summer; the first beneficiaries were business travelers from Asia-Pacific nations.
 These travelers (and later students/workers) needed to quarantine for a period determined by their country of origin.
 While early 2021 border closures in Taiwan and elsewhere remain a setback, I don’t anticipate they will affect global vaccine rollout (and thus, abatement of the pandemic) in a meaningful way.

-Where to Go in Taiwan in 2021
+Where to Go in Taiwan in 2021 and Beyond

 The capital city of Taipei is where your 2021 trip to Taiwan will almost certainly begin—why not stay awhile?
 Explore the traditional tourist trail that runs from Longshan Temple in Ximen along Xinyi Road to Elephant Mountain and its Taipei 101 overlook, or go off the beaten path on historical Dihua Street or in the hot spring-filled Beitou district.